The video experts blog

 What is a Frame Rate?

-Video is a series of still images that, when viewed in order at a certain speed, give the appearance of motion.
+Video is a series of still images that when viewed at a certain speed give the appearance of motion.
 Frame rate refers to the number of individual frames or images displayed per second of film or video.

 Frame rate is the speed at which those images are shown.
 Each image represents a frame.
 To create the perception of motion, the brain automatically adds or fills in the missing information.
 This speed tricks your brain into thinking the video is playing in one smooth motion.